samuelefrni/Ecommerce-dApp/README.md

 React Router Dom is an important choice for React applications that require advanced navigation and routing management.
 It facilitates the development of responsive and well-structured SPA applications, giving the developer powerful and intuitive tools for creating high-quality user experiences.

+### React Icons

+I chose to use React Icons because is designed to be easily integrated with React projects without requiring complex configurations.
+I easily embed icons into my project without having to manually manage asset loading.

 ### Ethereum Transactions with Wagmi

 For interacting with the Ethereum blockchain and handling transactions, I opted for Wagmi.
 Wagmi simplifies the process of sending and receiving ERC-20 tokens, ensuring a secure and reliable integration with the Ethereum network.
 It provides a user-friendly API for interacting with smart contracts, making it an excellent choice for decentralized applications.